Alex J. Murphy/RoboCop

-- Army of Thieves and Whores: Hires a vicious street gang after the police force quits.
+- Army of Thieves and Whores: He hires a vicious street gang after the police force quits.

 - Big Bad Duumvirate: With the OCP CEO.

 - Colonel Kilgore: The CEO calls him "war-wacky" on the climax.
-The fact that he seems to like the combat that is going on only adds to that.
+The fact that he seems to like all the fighting that is going on and the carnage involved only adds to that.

 - Cop Killer: He tells his men to fire upon Metro West's officers when they decide to assist the Cadillac Heights rebels and he personally gunned down Lewis.